JedWatson/react-select/README.md

 A Select control built with and for [React](http://facebook.github.io/react/index.html).
 Initially built for use in [KeystoneJS](http://www.keystonejs.com).

-## New version 1.0.0-beta
+## New version 1.0.0-rc

 I've nearly completed a major rewrite of this component (see issue [#568](https://github.com/JedWatson/react-select/issues/568) for details and progress).
-The new code has been merged into `master`, and `react-select@1.0.0-beta` has been published to npm and bower.
+The new code has been merged into `master`, and `react-select@1.0.0-rc` has been published to npm and bower.

 1.0.0 has some breaking changes.
-The documentation below still needs to be updated for the new API; notes on the changes can be found in [CHANGES.md](https://github.com/JedWatson/react-select/blob/master/CHANGES.md) and will be finalised into [HISTORY.md](https://github.com/JedWatson/react-select/blob/master/HISTORY.md) soon.
+The documentation is still being updated for the new API; notes on the changes can be found in [CHANGES.md](https://github.com/JedWatson/react-select/blob/master/CHANGES.md) and will be finalised into [HISTORY.md](https://github.com/JedWatson/react-select/blob/master/HISTORY.md) soon.

-Our tests need some major updates to work with the new API (see [#571](https://github.com/JedWatson/react-select/issues/571)) and are causing the build to fail, but the component is stable and robust in actual usage.

 Testing, feedback and PRs for the new version are appreciated.